 - Add International Day of Happiness badges to your online channels.

-In conclusion, happiness day is celebrated in ways that makes you happy, be it by reading a book, dancing, or just by being on your own.
+In conclusion, happiness day is celebrated in ways that make you happy, be it by reading a book, dancing, or just by being on your own.
 Happiness may be a global human right, but it is extremely personal.

 The theme of being “happier together” is now less advisable when social isolation is a survival strategy.
 In a dystopia-like world today, where Coronavirus has taken thousands of lives, happiness is a farfetched dream.
 However, it is needed more than ever.
 A time of crisis is often a time to introspect.
 So maybe, just maybe, “happier together,” can mean something as simple as being considerate of another human being.

 The news of the widespread virus and how it has taken so many lives have shaken the world, but what’s more baffling is how people are treating each other.
 Rampant racism, greed, and discrimination have taken the center stage along with the virus.
 People are more scared of people.
-Basic necessities, including tissues and sanitizers are getting hoarded by the “haves,” and there is little or nothing left for those with less purchasing power.
+Basic necessities, including tissues and sanitizers, are getting hoarded by the “haves,” and there is little or nothing left for those with less purchasing power.
 This International Happiness Day, you could be considerate of those who may actually need your surplus items.

 You can also be “happier together,” when you take care of yourself.
 Washing your hands, ensuring that you are free of the virus before interacting with someone else, are larger humanitarian steps than you fathom.